 The Hubby built a basic, sturdy wood frame and attached the countertop and sink.
 He caulked around any areas where the laminate countertop could let in moisture so that it will last in the humidity of summer.
 I was very happy that he built this to accommodate my short height.
 It’s very convenient to have a workspace lowered just a few inches for me.

 He added a storage shelf in the bottom of the workbench so that I have space to keep all my flower pots and fertilizers.
 He used hardwood oak pallets that he disassembled for the wood.
 These were also free, a local manufacturer actually trashes them.
 Gasp!

 We painted all exposed wood with two coats of exterior paint leftover from painting our shutters.
 I want this to last for a really long time!

 PLUMBING THE SHE SHED

 I’m so impressed with the running water.
 As an avid gardener and crafter, a sink outside is a huge convenience for me.
 I’m able to wash my hands and water plants my when I’m potting plants.

-He drilled through the wall next to the sink and added a hose connection.
+Firstly, he drilled through the wall next to the sink and added a hose connection.
 I just pull out the hose and hook it up as I need it.
-He used pvc pipe, installed at a slight downward angle to run the water out the opposite end of the She Shed.
-The water drains into a stormwater ditch at the end of the building.
+He then used pvc pipe, installed at a slight downward angle to run the water out the opposite end of the She Shed.
+Lastly, the water drains into a stormwater ditch at the end of the building.

 In addition, I added two cute windchimes whose melody tinkles gently as I work.
 The sound is so relaxing, don’t you agree?